Skip to main content

 This can result in:

-• Vignetting (darkening in the corners)
+• Vignetting or darkening in the corners

 • Loss of sharpness or contrast at the image edges

-• Color shifts (lateral chromatic aberration)
+• Color shifts in the corners

 Which Nikon F lenses are problematic on Z mirrorless cameras?